andreas-kupries/tclyaml/embedded/md/doc/files/tclyaml_sources.md

 # <a name='section3'></a>Retrieval

-Assuming that you simply wish to look at the sources, or build a specific revision, the easiest way of retrieving it is to use on of the following links:
+Assuming that you simply wish to look at the sources, or build a specific revision, the easiest way of retrieving it is to use one of the following links:

   1. [Core
      Tarball](https://core\.tcl\-lang\.org/akupries/tclyaml/tarball/trunk/TclYAML\.tar\.gz)